 MATBUS operates a series of fixed-routes primarily in Metro COG's UZA, Monday through Friday from 6:15 AM to 10:15 PM and Saturdays from 7:15 AM to 10:15 PM.
 Seven (7) routes operate in Moorhead and Dilworth, of these, five (5) operate solely in Moorhead, and three (3) extend east into Dilworth.
-Several routes including Routes 31, 32 (E and W), 33, 34, and MATBUS On-Demand, a demand-response service, directly serve NDSU; these routes operate weekdays only, and Routes 31, 32, and 33 operate only during the Fall and Spring academic semesters.
+Several routes including Routes 31, 32, 33, 34, and MATBUS On-Demand, a demand-response service, serve areas around NDSU and downtown Fargo; these routes operate weekdays only, and Routes 31, 32, and 33 operate only during the Fall and Spring academic semesters.